One thing I’d do differently.

 Not only was I writing, I was a writer.
 And I had been all along.

 Had I known that, I would have done some things a little differently.

-If I had to do it again
+If I had it to do over again

 I would have paid more attention in English class.
 Heck, I would have taken more English, grammar, and writing classes.
 And I would have selected Latin, not Spanish, as my “foreign” language.

 That customer newsletter I put out at my first job?
 Not only was it my idea, but it was pretty fun.
-Writing documentation because, in the end, I was the software department?
+Writing documentation because in the end, I was the software department?
 It worked.
 What did I do well at Microsoft?
 Communicate via email — which is, of course, writing.
 I even got my first published article in one of Microsoft’s early developer magazines.